cward-dev/dev10-program-classwork/week-04/assessment/sustainable-foraging/README.md

     * New methods are consistent with the structure of provided code
   * Added the State enum to ensure that Forager states are always a valid input
     * `State::getStateFromAbbreviation` & `State::getStateFromName` are HashMap-based method to get the State value corresponding to a provided String
-  * TODO: TESTING!!!
+  * Testing
+    * `ForagerRepository::add` - Verified that new foragers are written to file
+    * `ForagerService::add` - Verified that valid foragers are passed to the repository, and invalid foragers are rejected with the proper error message
+    * `State::getStateFromAbbreviation` and `State::getStateFromName` - Verified that both abbreviations and state names could be used to get a State value, ignoring capitalization
-- [ ] Create a report that displays the kilograms of each Item collected on one day.
+- [x] Create a report that displays the kilograms of each Item collected on one day.
-- [ ] Create a report that displays the total value of each Category collected on one day.
+- [x] Create a report that displays the total value of each Category collected on one day.
+  * Added a ReportService class that generates List<String> reports to print
+    * Added methods to Controller and View to run and display these reports for the user
 - [ ] Create breakout menus for each type of data being accessed (Main -> Forages || Foragers || Items) --> View || Add || Etc
+- [ ] Stretch Goals
+  - [ ] Update an existing Item.
+  - [ ] Delete an Item.
+(Careful with this one.
+If an Item is deleted, one of two things should happen: 1.
+All Forages that include that Item should also be deleted.
+Forages without a valid Item are not allowed.
+2. Make it a "soft" delete.
+Add an Item status and hide all Items with a deleted status from search results.)
+  - [ ] Update a Forager.
+  - [ ] Delete a Forager.
+(See Item deletion.)
+  - [ ] Update a Forage.
+  - [ ] Delete a Forage.
+  - [ ] Figure out a way to view Forages by Forager.
+This is a non-trivial change.
+  - [ ] Add reports: total value per Forager, Item kilograms collected per Forager